Skip to main content

 Therefore, my beloved brethren, be ye stedfast, unmoveable, always abounding in the work of the Lord, forasmuch as ye know that your labour is not in vain in the Lord.

-We should not give up laboring for the Lord even if we do not get praise or encouragement because the Lord will remember our work and love at the resurrection.
+We should not give up laboring for the Lord even if we do not receive praise or encouragement, because the Lord will remember our work and love at the resurrection.
+Your faithfulness matters more than you know.

 Confess your faults one to another, and pray one for another, that ye may be healed.
 The effectual fervent prayer of a righteous man availeth much.